Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 21 Patrick Leigh Fermor, Greece, in: Alvilde Lees-Milne (ed.), “The Englishman’s Room” (London: Viking 1986) 92, 95.

 22 Patrick Leigh Fermor, “The Broken Road.
-From the Iron Gates to Mount Athos” (edited by Colin Thubron – Artemis Cooper, London: John Murray Publishers 2014) 154.
+From the Iron Gates to Mount Athos” (edited by Colin Thubron – Artemis Cooper, London: John Murray 2014) 154.

 23 His impressions from the trip are published in: “Three Letters from the Andes” (London: John Murray Publishers 1991).